Massachusetts Intensive Outpatient Programs (IOP) For Alcohol And Drug Treatment

 • alternative therapies, like yoga, meditation, and mindfulness training

-For those undergoing medication-assisted treatment, IOPs may offer medication management or continued access to medication-assisted therapy, like Suboxone and methadone.
+For those undergoing medication-assisted treatment, IOPs may offer medication management or continued access to medications like Suboxone and methadone.

 When offered by a treatment center, intensive outpatient is often part of transitional living.
 This allows newly recovering individuals to live on their own in a sober living home, attend the IOP, and receive continued assistance and support from the rehab center.

-This approach allows patients who have completed inpatient treatment and/or medical detox, or those who no longer need 24-hour care, to live on their own.
-During this time, residents receive staff support and intensive treatment for addiction on a regular basis.
+The approach at NEATC allows patients who have completed inpatient treatment and/or medical detox, or those who no longer need 24-hour care, to live on their own.
+During this time, patients receive staff support and intensive treatment for addiction on a regular basis.

-While Spring Hill staff checks in with residents in transitional living, outpatient treatment and daily life is less structured than in inpatient treatment.
-This affords the flexibility needed to transition to life in recovery after completing the residential treatment program.
+While Spring Hill staff checks in, outpatient treatment and daily life is less structured than in inpatient treatment.
+This affords the flexibility needed to transition to life in recovery after completing our residential treatment program.

 All of our intensive outpatient programs provide counseling, therapy, and individualized case management.
 The therapy groups you will take part in will depend on your customized treatment plan, which will be designed before the start of drug and alcohol treatment.